 Add these 7 natural foods and herbs into your diet, and you can begin building stronger lungs every single day.

-The Scoop: Minty fresh breath is beneficial not only to those around you, but to your body, too.
-The American Cancer Society points to peppermint oil for treating ailments of the lungs, while recent research shows that the herb may help athletes breathe better.
-In an Iranian study published in the Journal of the International Society of Sports Nutrition, participants who drank water spiked with peppermint essential oil had improved respiratory rates, probably because of the way the mint relaxed their bronchial muscles.
+The Scoop: Minty fresh breath is beneficial not only to those around you, but also your body.
+The American Cancer Society points to peppermint oil for treating ailments of the lungs.
+And recent research shows that the herb may help athletes breathe better.
+In an Iranian study published in the Journal of the International Society of Sports Nutrition, participants who drank water spiked with peppermint essential oil had improved respiratory rates.
+It’s thought that the mint relaxed their bronchial muscles.

 For Better Air: Add 3 to 4 drops to hot water for inhalation, which is the dosage recommended by the American Cancer Society.
 The amount used in the study, meanwhile, was 0.05 milliliters of peppermint oil in 500 milliliters of mineral water.

 The Scoop: If just the thought of vacationing in Australia causes you to sigh deeply, there may a reason.
-Eucalyptus, which grows naturally in the Land Down Under, has been shown to prevent bronchitis flare-ups when combined with two other essential oils containing components of lime and pine.
-That also explains why cough drops often contain extracts of the eucalyptus plant.
+Eucalyptus has been shown to prevent bronchitis flare-ups when combined with two other essential oils, lime and pine.
+That also explains why cough drops often contain eucalyptus extracts.